Golden Jury Film Festival

 The Golden Jury Film Festival is a film festival in India, that is held annually in Mumbai.
+It was founded in 2019.

 History

 Golden Jury Film Festival was founded by Pragyesh Singh.
 The first edition of the Golden Jury Film Festival was held in Mumbai, India in 2019.

 2019 Festival

-It was a two-day film festival that was held in Andheri, Mumbai, on December 17–18, under the Golden Jury Film Academy's banner, whose program director was cinematographer Shubhranshu Das.
+It was a two-day film festival that was held in Andheri, Mumbai, on 17–18 December, under the Golden Jury Film Academy's banner, whose program director was cinematographer Shubhranshu Das.
 The film festival had entries of 117 films, of which 15 films were screened and awards were distributed in 16 categories.